jsanc623/LaravelControllerGenerator/README.md

-password_compat
+LaravelControllerGenerator
 ===============

-This library is intended to provide forward compatibility with the password_* functions being worked on for PHP 5.5.
+This library is intended to provide a method to generate matching routes and controllers for Laravel 4.

 Requirements
 ============

-This library requires `PHP >= 5.3.7`
+This library requires `PHP >= 5.3`

 Installation
 ============